Battle of Carrhae: Battle

 Crassus now hoped that his legionaries could hold out until the Parthians ran out of arrows.
 However, Surena used thousands of camels to resupply his horse archers.
 Upon this realisation, Crassus dispatched his son Publius with 1,300 Gallic cavalry, 500 archers and eight cohorts of legionaries to drive off the horse archers.
 The horse archers feigned retreat and drew off Publius' force, which suffered heavy casualties from arrow fire.
 Once Publius and his men were sufficiently separated from the rest of the army, the Parthian cataphracts confronted them while the horse archers cut off their retreat.
 In the ensuing combat, the Gauls fought bravely, but their inferiority in weapons and armor was evident.
-They eventually retreated to a hill, where Publius committed suicide while the rest of his men were slaughtered, with only 500 being taken alive.
+They eventually retreated to a hill, where Publius and his officers threw themselves on their swords.
+Only 500 of the Gauls were taken alive.

 Crassus, unaware of his son's fate but realising that Publius was in danger, ordered a general advance.
 He was confronted with the sight of his son's head on a spear.
 The Parthian horse archers began to surround the Roman infantry and shot at them from all directions.
 Meanwhile, the cataphracts mounted a series of charges that disorganised the Romans.
 The Parthian onslaught did not cease until nightfall.
-Crassus, deeply shaken by his son's death, ordered a retreat to the nearby town of Carrhae and left behind 4000 wounded, who were killed by the Parthians the next morning.

-Four Roman cohorts got lost in the dark and were surrounded on a hill by the Parthians, with only 20 Romans surviving.
+Crassus, having learned of his son's death combined with the increasing inevitability of defeat, became nearly catatonic.
+He ordered a disorganized, ragged retreat to the nearby town of Carrhae leaving behind 4,000 wounded, who were killed by the Parthians the next morning.
+Four Roman cohorts got lost in the dark and were surrounded on a hill by the Parthians; only 20 Romans survived.

 The next day, Surena sent a message to the Romans and offered to negotiate with Crassus.
 Surena proposed a truce to allow the Roman army to return to Syria safely in exchange for Rome giving up all territory east of the Euphrates.
-Surena either sent an embassy to the Romans by the hills or went himself to state he wanted a peace conference on an evacuation.
+Surena either sent an emissary to the Romans by the hills or went himself to ask for a peace conference on this evacuation.

 Crassus was reluctant to meet with the Parthians, but his troops threatened to mutiny otherwise.
 At the meeting, a Parthian pulled at Crassus's reins and sparked violence in which Crassus and his generals were killed.

-After his death, the Parthians allegedly poured molten gold down his throat in a symbolic gesture mocking Crassus's renowned greed.
-Plutarch reports that Crassus' severed head was then used as a prop for part of a play, Euripides' Bacchae, performed at a banquet before the king.
-The remaining Romans at Carrhae attempted to flee, but most were captured or killed.
+After his death, the Parthians allegedly poured molten gold down his throat in a symbolic gesture mocking Crassus's notorious greed.
+Plutarch reports that Crassus's severed head was then used as a prop for part of a play, Euripides' Bacchae, performed at a banquet before the king.
+The remaining Romans attempted to flee, but most were captured or killed.
 According to the ancient historian Plutarch, Roman casualties amounted to about 20,000 killed and 10,000 captured, which made the battle one of the costliest defeats in Roman history.
 Parthian casualties were minimal.